debugging

 -gdb

-Freeze the CPU on startup (useful for debugging early steps in the kernel)-kernel
+Freeze the CPU on startup (useful for debugging early steps in the kernel)

 is used to disable KASLR (Kernel Address Space Layout Randomization).